 Calle Walmstedt, Project Manager, Swedish Quality Index (SKI)

-14.00 - 14.45 Resilient Energy Systems The emerging threats to Sweden's energy security - what are we missing?
+The emerging threats to Sweden's energy security - what are we missing?
 Sweden's energy security is under threat - but not only from outside.
 Short-term decisions, weak climate policies and a lack of long-term thinking risk undermining the transition.
 How can we understand the energy risks of the future and what we need to act on now?

 Welcome to a highly topical seminar on the energy systems of the future - where the threats do not primarily come from outside, but from ourselves.
 Simon Önnered, PhD student in resilient energy systems, will present the latest research from the RESILIENT competence center, where over 40 actors collaborate with support from the Swedish Energy Agency.
 The aim: to strengthen the transition to an energy system with high reliability, low environmental impact and efficient resource utilization.
 Research indicates that Sweden's greatest threats to energy security do not necessarily lie outside the country's borders - but rather in short-term political perspectives, inadequate climate policy and a limited understanding of future challenges.
 During the seminar, we will discuss how Swedish energy policy can become more anticipatory and robust.
 How do we create an energy system that can both withstand stresses and deliver what we actually need - for society, people and climate?